RedX1000/OpenLogger/README.md

 * Rollback will rewind to the last rewards logged by one clue.
 * Maybe support for further rollbacks will be added later, but for now you only get one.

-### Settings
+## Settings
-* Settings allow for user choice of Algorithm for icon recognition and List of reference images used for icon recognition.
+* Settings allow for user choice of Algorithm for icon recognition, List of reference images used for icon recognition, and for miscellaneous settings toggles.
 * Hover over the corresponding buttons title to learn more about what it does.

 ### Reference Image Collection